AlessandroVisintin/trust_storage/utils/qbft_genesis_creator/README.md

 The application generates the following outputs in the `./output` directory:

-1. `genesis.json`: The main genesis file for the Besu QBFT network, which includes:
+1. `genesis.json`: The main genesis file for the Besu QBFT network, which includes an `alloc` field that pre-deploys the specified contracts with their bytecode and initial balance.

+2. `{contract_name}.address`: A file for each contract containing its calculated address.

-   - A custom `bootnodes` field containing a list of enode URLs for available bootnodes.
+3. `bootnodes.txt`: a text file containing a list of enode URLs for available bootnodes (one per line).
 Each enode URL follows the format `"enode://..pubkey..@{node name}"`, where `{node name}` serves as a placeholder for the future IP:PORT of the node.
-   - An `alloc` field that pre-deploys the specified contracts with their bytecode and initial balance.

-2. `{contract_name}.address`: A file for each contract containing its calculated address

 ## Usage